lebedec/bumaga/README.md

 ## What it is not

-+ Not a HTML/CSS/script engine or full spec implemenation (look [sciter](https://github.com/sciter-sdk/rust-sciter) if you need)
++ Not an HTML/CSS/script engine or full spec implemenation (look [sciter](https://github.com/sciter-sdk/rust-sciter) if you need)
 + Not a drawing solution, just abstract drawing instructions in result
 + Not a text rendering engine (actually you should provide one for correct work)